 - Programs contact the ERAS PostOffice on a daily basis to download application materials.

-- New to 2016 Grads - The DWS will no longer be able to upload Letters of Recommendation on behalf of letter writers.
+- New as of 2016 - The DWS will no longer be able to upload Letters of Recommendation on behalf of letter writers.
 The letter writer or their assistant must now upload the LoR.

 ERAS Residency Applicant Site

-Any difficulties that you encounter with the process or questions that you might have should be directed to Lauren Parker, Senior Coordinator, Office of Student Affairs, 913.588.5261.
+Any difficulties that you encounter with the process or questions that you might have should be directed to Lauren Parker, Director-Professional Programs, Office of Student Affairs, 913.588.5261.

 May 22, 2017